cgw2023/SinglePlayerSleep/README.md

 # SinglePlayerSleep

-Due to inactivity on the plugin, I have compiled it for 1.12 and removed mcstats (personal preference).
+Due to inactivity on the plugin, I have compiled it for 1.12 and removed mcstats.

 1.12 download link: https://github.com/coldcode69/SinglePlayerSleep/raw/master/SinglePlayerSleep.jar